hsilvap/sample-rest/README.md

 # sample-rest
-Sample REST written in node.js
+Sample REST written in node.js - using express and jest

 # To run this app do the following